Website Security Basics

 The first type of security concerns user data entered through your site, for example when a visitor fills out a form or processes a payment.
 The second type concerns site security, so an intruder is not able to modify your site files or redirect users to a different site.

-The two places where security measures can be taken are your website and the server your website is hosted on.
+The two places to target for security measures are your website and the server hosting your website.

 As part of the fjorge Managed Service plans we perform routine security updates to the site, and to the server when hosted through us.
 We scan the site for malware/malicious code, monitor and renew SSL certificates, and ensure content is being served securely.
 Because 100% security is impossible no matter how many protocols you put in place, we also have an Emergency Action Plan.